Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Methods

 While the economic interpretation of economic complexity remains comparatively elusive, more light has been shed on the mathematical meaning of the Method of Reflections and its implications (Kemp-Benedict 2014; Mealy et al. 2019). \\

-The first point of interest is the mathematical justification for why economic complexity exists as a distinct measure from first-order measures in the country-product matrix, i.e. diversity and ubiquity.
-In their original paper, Hidalgo and Hausmann note that "successive generations of... measures of economic complexity ($k_{c,N}$)... are increasingly good predictors of growth", suggesting that the Method of Reflections enables a synthesis of diversity and ubiquity which captures information that diversity alone cannot; indeed, as shown in a subsequent study (Kemp-Benedict 2014), the eigenvector representing ECI is \it mathematically orthogonal \normalfont to diversity, with $\mathbf{1}_C$ being an eigenvector of $\tilde{M}$ implying that
+The first point of interest is the mathematical justification for why economic complexity exists as a distinct measure from diversity and ubiquity.
+In their original paper, Hidalgo and Hausmann note that "successive generations of... measures of economic complexity ($k_{c,N}$)... are increasingly good predictors of growth", suggesting that the Method of Reflections enables a synthesis of diversity and ubiquity which captures information that diversity alone cannot; indeed, as shown in a subsequent study (Kemp-Benedict 2014), the eigenvector representing ECI is \it mathematically orthogonal \normalfont to diversity. \\